armchr/armchr/README.md

 # Armchair

+ArmChair is on a mission to bridge the gap between AI assisted coding and real developer productivity.

-Armchair is a set of tools to improve developer velocity while using AI coding agents like Claude Code, Github Copilot, Cursor etc.
+It is a set of tools to improve developer velocity while using AI coding agents like Claude Code, Github Copilot, Cursor etc.

-Currently we are releasing v0 of our first two tools.
+Currently we are releasing v0 of our first two tools - Splitter and Reviewer embedding in an explainer dashboard.

 ## Tools